 There is a lot of concern at the moment about how much time children and young people should spend using computers, tablets and other screens.
-But young people do homework using their computers, research their studies online and many will eventually go on to jobs that require hours of screen time a day.
+But many adults spend hours online every day, as part of their work.

 - Eating and sleeping the right amount?

 - Physically and mentally healthy?

 - Connecting up socially with friends and family?